jackrcole/multi-agent-algos/index.md

    - OMAIC tackles the challenge of distribution shift in offline MARL (Jiang et al., 2022).
    - It introduces an implicit constraint to penalize out-of-distribution actions and encourages in-distribution actions.

+#### Challenges with Offline MARL
+1. However, collecting static data for offline MARL poses sig- nificant challenges, often requiring substantial time, exper- tise, and financial resources.
+This process typically involves human experts to check the relevance and accuracy of data, which not only makes it costly but also time-consuming.
+Hence, such static datasets usually lack the variability and complexity of real-world scenarios, resulting in a limited range of experiences for training MARL algorithms.
+This may lead to overfitting to the training data and poor gen- eralization in actual environments, ultimately stifling the learning process and restricting the potential of MARL al- gorithms to adapt effectively to real-world conditions. [https://openreview.net/pdf?id=Bs8uwhKaPO]
+   1. Improviement by augmenting: In order to tackle these problems, Laskin et al. (2020) and Sinha et al. (2022) have proposed the use of data augmenta- tion techniques in RL, which include introducing random variables into the original state space.
+The denoising diff [https://openreview.net/pdf?id=Bs8uwhKaPO]

+[https://arxiv.org/pdf/2005.01643] Offline reinforcement learning is a difficult problem for multiple reasons, some of which are reason- ably clear, and some of which might be a bit less clear.
+Arguably the most obvious challenge with offline reinforcement learning is that, because the learning algorithm must rely entirely on the static dataset D, there is no possibility of improving exploration: exploration is outside the scope of the algorithm, so if D does not contain transitions that illustrate high-reward regions of the state space, it may be impossible to discover those high-reward regions.
+However, because there is nothing that we can do to address this challenge, we will not spend any more time on it, and will instead assume that D adequately covers the space of high-reward transitions to make learning feasible.

 ## Applications of Multi-Agent Reinforcement Learning in Robotics

 Multi-Agent Reinforcement Learning (MARL) has found numerous applications in robotics, leveraging the power of collaborative learning and decision-making.